 Getting to Salt Lake City

-Transportation options for other properties may vary and should be posted on their respective web-pages.
-General ground transportation options from the airport include lightrail (green airport line), bus, taxi, and commercial shuttle.
+Transportation options for the various properties may vary and should be posted on their respective web-pages.
+General ground transportation options from the airport include light rail (green airport line), bus, taxi, and commercial shuttle.
 Complete information about each may be found on the SLC Airport Transportation page.
 Express Shuttle is probably the most common shuttle option into the downtown SLC area; reservations are recommended.

-By Car: As previously mentioned, unless you plan to take a drive up the canyon or take a sight-seeing trip outside of Salt Lake, you probably don’t need a rental vehicle.
-If you are arriving by car, the Plaza website includes a web page of Driving Directions to help you get to their property from any direction.
+By Car: As previously mentioned, unless you plan to take a drive up the canyon or take a sight-seeing trip outside of Salt Lake, you probably won’t need a rental vehicle.

-Hotel Guest parking ;is available at the Plaza at the rate of $8 per night (24-hr period).
+Hotel Guest parking is available at the Plaza at a daily rate (24-hr period).
 Parking may be charged to your room as an incidental and includes in/out privileges.

-Day passes are also available for other conference participants for $8 per day.
-Day passes also include in/out privileges.
+Day passes are also available for those not staying at the Plaza.
+These passes also include in/out privileges.
 They may be purchased at the hotel registration desk with presentation of your conference name badge.